pfrazee/node-http-dat-forum/README.md

 # pauls-dat-forum

 A Web forum built on Dat and HTTP.
-This application demonstrates a "hybrid architecture."
-All user data is written to Dat archives which the user controls on their device.
-The HTTP server reads the users' Dat archives, then saves the posts into a SQLite database.
-Visitors to the HTTP server see those saved posts as threads.
-For visitors to create posts, they need to open the site with [a dat-supporting browser](https://beakerbrowser.com) so that they can create a Dat archive and write the posts.
+This application demonstrates a "dat + http hybrid architecture."
+Involves two roles:

+ - **Users**.
+Must use a browser that supports [Dat](https://datproject.org/).
+Each user has a "dat archive."
+They write their posts to `/posts/${site-hostname}/*.json`, and the data is synced to the server.
+ - **Server**.
+An HTTP server.
+Reads post-files from user dats and stores them in a SQLite DB.
+Visitors can browse the site to see the content.
+To participate, they create a Dat archive and submit it to the server.

 ![screenshot.png](screenshot.png)